 A known donor can be a family member or friend, and is typically someone already in the intended parents' lives before they start their family-building journey.
 While many dads think that this must be an easy and cost-effective way to build their family, there are many legal, screening, and mental health considerations to consider before going this route.

-There are many places to go to find this person, so HOW do you narrow down your search?
+With so many places to look to find this important person, HOW should you narrow down your search?

 How do you choose your ideal egg donor?

 There are several factors to think about when choosing the best donor for you, including:

 Your child will be inheriting the egg donor’s genes as well as yours.
 Your fertility clinic will help you determine whether you and a potential donor carry the same genetic traits for diseases or disorders.

 This should include both physical and mental health history, for the same reasons stated above.

 Each dad-to-be will have different personal traits or characteristics they're searching for, which may include:

 - Certain likes or dislikes